 3) Plan to attack both, simultaneously.
-Is it possible that these “short-term wins” will be a distraction that further delays the other much more important achievement?
-On the other hand, is it also possible that the business can grow fat and strong and successful on meal after meal of low hanging fruit, picked off daily?
+It is possible that these “short-term wins” will be a distraction that further delays the other much more important achievement?
+On the other hand, it’s also possible that the business can grow fat and strong and successful on meal after meal of low hanging fruit, picked off daily?

 This is one situation in which, when faced with a choice between two compelling options, the right answer is often “Both!”

 But here’s the thing, you must manage to move them both forward simultaneously.
 For the low hanging fruit, you need one kind of planning.
 For next years harvest, you need another.
 The first should be driven by a ruthless calculation of time efficiency.
 You need to create a something that is better than a nothing.
 And you need to do it in the shortest time and with the least effort possible.
 You can always improve on it after that.